 Though color of the tiles comes much after the above factors in the selection process, it is one that cannot be ignored.
 Because, finally, it is the physical appearance of the tile that sets the mood.
 After all, you wouldn’t want to step into a gloomy, dark bathroom every morning that puts you off.
 But, color is a very personal choice.
 What works for me may not work for you.
 So, do a bit of introspection before you settle on one.

-4. Scratch resistant: Since it is not a very high usage area like commercial spaces, you wouldn’t generally need to worry about this aspect.
+4. Scratch resistant: since it is not a very high usage area like commercial spaces, you would not generally need to worry about this aspect.
 Most tiles are scratch resistant.

 If you’ve recently renovated your bathroom, please share before and after pictures and tell us how much it costed you.